turnkeylinux-apps/gitea/README.rst

 Gitea - Git with a cup of tea!
 ==============================

 `Gitea`_ is a painless self-hosted Git service.
-It is similar to GitHub, Bitbucket and Gitlab.
+It is somewhat similar to GitHub, Bitbucket and Gitlab.
+As well as support for Git revision control, it also provides issue tracking and development wiki pages.
 Gitea is a fork of Gogs, a lightweight code hosting solution written in Go and published under the MIT license.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that: